Lehdari/DooT2/docs/experiment_config.md

 - `model_config`: JSON subobject containing all the necessary information for constructing the model subject to training, including torch model paths, hyperparameters etc. It is the only field inside `experimentConfig` that is allowed to be modified by `Model` (and derivative) instances.
+- `software_version`: Git version hash of the software that was used to run the experiment.
+For example:
+  `6da8e26-dirty`